adamgulyas/currency-modelling/README.md

 3. Based on the model evaluation, would you feel confident in using these models for trading?

-    With the ARMA and ARIMA the p-values > 0.05, I wouldn't be confident enough in those models to trade on.
+    With the ARMA and ARIMA p-values greater than 0.05, I wouldn't be confident enough in those models to trade on.
 The GARCH model has extremely low p-values, indicating a great fit.
 I would experiment with trading based on the GARCH model results.